blue-button/implementation-guide/download.md

 ### Required for MU 2
 The required content for ***download*** will be the [***Clinical Summary***](healthrecords.html), which is the entire patient's health history.
 The content format shall use the [Consolidated CDA w.
 Meaningful Use Stage 2 Sections and Fields](healthrecords.html) and have a MIME type of application/xml.

-If the data holder has not yet adopted MU Stage 2, they may alternatively use the data elements and format required by MU Stage 1 for a Continuity of Care Document / C32.
+If the data holder has not yet implemented Meaningful Use  Stage 2 certified electronic health record technology (CEHRT), they may alternatively use the data elements and format required by Meaningful Use Stage 1 for a Continuity of Care Document / C32.

 To ensure human-readability, make sure the patient can download a stylesheet along with the Consolidated CDA.
 The file type is application/xslt.

 ### Human-Readable Options
 There are other human-readable options such as PDF or TXT.
-It will be up to EMR companies to decide how they can make this data more accessible for patients.
+It will be up to electronic health record companies to decide how they can make this data more accessible for patients.